ietf-teep/architecture/draft-ietf-teep-architecture.md

-Messages created by a TAM are used to deliver Trusted Component management commands to a device, and device attestation and messages created by the device TEE to respond to TAM messages.
+Messages created by a TAM are used to deliver Trusted Component management commands to a device, and device attestation and messages are created by the device TEE to respond to TAM messages.

 These messages are signed end-to-end between a TEEP Agent and a TAM.
 Confidentiality is provided by encrypting sensitive payloads (such as